mcm4iob/ioBroker.hoymiles-ms/README.md

 **************************************************************************************************************

+**ATTENTION: THIS IS A WORK IN PROGRESS DRAFT AND NOT YET USEAGEBLE AT ALL** A first workrin release can be expected ner 15.7.2025.

 ## hoymiles-ms adapter for ioBroker

 This adapter integrates the HGOYMILES **M**icro**S**torage systems (currently Hoymiles SM-A2) into ioBroker.
 A descritpion of the device is available [here](https://www.hoymiles.com/de/products/micro-storage).